 Transponders can either be purchased or rented from the track.
 They must be returned to the scale area immediately following the feature events.
 Mounting location is Left Side Crasher on the front upright hoop.
 Location is checked during safety inspection.

 Karts will be safety checked at the beginning of the season, and could be re-teched for safety on a random basis throughout the year.

-Full coverage (full face) helmets designed for competitive motorsport use and complying at minimum with Snell Foundation 2005 specifications are mandatory.
+Full coverage (full face) helmets designed for competitive motorsport use and complying at minimum with DOT, SFI or Snell Foundation 2005 specifications are mandatory.
 Helmet must be in good condition and is subject to pre-tech inspection.
 It is recommended that participant label or letter rear area of helmet with blood type and any special medical information such as specific drug allergies.